anyaepie/text-tint/README.md

 # text-tint
-A silly toy that matches a colour RGB to any word.
+A silly toy that matches a colour RGB to any word, try it on [textint.online](textint.online)

 This is an off-cut from my [word2color experiment](https://www.mixedmeanings.lol/code/word2color) ([kaggle notebook](https://www.kaggle.com/code/anyaepie/word2color-seeing-books-in-a-new-colour)).
 I do have some ideas on how to move it forward, yet it will stay like that for some time.